Landsec has had an active and successful six months.

 Through our London and Retail portfolios we’re active in the two largest sectors within the UK commercial property market.Read more

 For us, sustainability is about creating a lasting positive impact.
-Our purpose is to provide the right space for our customers and communities – helping businesses to succeed, the economy to grow and people to thrive.Read more
+Our purpose is to provide the right space for our customers and communities.Read more